mk-hasan/mk-hasan.github.io/_posts/2019-03-12-Flink-Kuberents.md

 ---
-layout: post
-title: Deploying YOLO Object Detection Model With DeepLearning 4 Java & Apache Flink in Kubernets Cluster Using Raspberry PI!
+title: 'Deploying YOLO Object Detection Model With DeepLearning 4 Java & Apache Flink in Kubernets Cluster Using Raspberry PI!'
+date: 2019-10-14
+permalink: /posts/2019/10/blog-post-4/
+tags:
+  - Apache Flink
+  - Deep Learning
+  - Object Detection
 ---

 > I was trying to test how object detection model working on kuberenets cluster with apache flink.
 As i love to do everything in java rather than python, i wanted to give a shot for DeepLearning4j API.
 This API has been built for running various deep learning model on top of Java. it works pretty good.
 I set up a kubernets cluster to run the Apache Flink and deploy the YOLO model with flink configuration to see how it works.
 Let's move on to step by step process.